sc2-mkr/arduino-code-optimizer/README.md

 ## Getting started
 ### Prerequisites
-For launching thi software you need:
+For launching this software you need:
  - Java 11

 ## Optimization Example